29th July 2022

 Weather conditions over the next fews days will favour the spread of potato and tomato blight - you should take action now to prevent damage to your crop.

 So, how do we prevent and treat potato blight?
-Here, our expert gardener, Paraic Horkan, shares all of his expert information and knowledge on the prevention and treatment of potato blight.
+Here, our garden expert, Paraic Horkan, shares all of his expert information and knowledge on the prevention and treatment of potato blight.

 Causes of Potato Blight:

-- It is caused by a fungus called Phytophthora Infestans
+- It's caused by a fungus called Phytophthora Infestans

 - It spreads through the air, developing when the weather conditions are warm and humid.